jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 ### Defining the problem

-If we have basics of our ideal solution, we should consider how exactly our solution should work.
+If we have the basics of our ideal solution, we should consider how exactly our solution should work.
 1. We want to fake time in tests.
 2. We want to use a rule so we can reuse it in some tests and skip in others.
 3. We don't want to freeze time, so the app during tests behave almost exactly as in production.
-Time need to flow.
+Time needs to flow.
 4. We use RxJava schedulers as a source of the time, so we should fake those.
-5. We would like to modify application behavior as little as possible during testing phase so we check real life scenarios.
+5. We would like to modify application behavior as little as possible during the testing phase so we check real-life scenarios.

 ### Choosing a solution

 We arg going to implement `TimeTravelRule` with `timeTravel(Date)` method (pt 1 and 2 passed).
-Because scheduler have `Scheduler#now(TimeUnit)` method (pt 4. passed).
+Because scheduler has `Scheduler#now(TimeUnit)` method (pt 4. passed).
-We can only subtract some value of the current time, to calculate faked one, so time in tests will flow from certain moment in time that you defined in test `override fun now(unit: TimeUnit): Long = wrappedScheduler.now(unit) - mockedDifference` (pt.
+We can only subtract some value of the current time, to calculate faked one, so time in tests will flow from a certain moment in time that you defined in test `override fun now(unit: TimeUnit): Long = wrappedScheduler.now(unit) - mockedDifference` (pt.
 3 passed).
 We can simply wrap our original scheduler to adjust time and inject it via `RxJavaPlugins.setXyzSchedulerHandler`method (pt 5. passed).

 ### Implementing the solution